syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 The [DisplayMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartTrackballBehavior.html#Syncfusion_Maui_Charts_ChartTrackballBehavior_DisplayMode) property specifies whether a label should be displayed for all data points along the trackball line or only the nearest data point label.
 The following choices are available for this property.

 * `FloatAllPoints` – Displays labels for all the data points along the vertical line.
-* `NearestPoint` – Displays a label for a single data point nearer to the touch point on the chart area.
+* `NearestPoint` – Displays label for a single data point nearer to the touch point on the chart area.
 * `GroupAllPoints` – Displays all the data point labels grouped at the top of the chart area.

 {% tabs %}